 - Leukemia (a type of blood cancer).

 - Malnutrition and vitamin deficiencies.

-- Myelodysplastic syndromes (a group of disorders that interrupt the production of blood cells).
+- Myelodysplastic syndromes (a group of conditions that interrupt the production of blood cells).

 - Radiation therapy

-Although the condition is mostly caused by infection or recent infection, it is also possible that the body is not able to produce enough lymphocytes.
+Although the condition is mainly caused by infection or recent infection, it is also possible that the body cannot produce enough lymphocytes.